Skip to main content

-The AAOS Impact Award recognizes individuals who demonstrate excepional leadership in reducing barriers that limit entry into the field of orthopaedics in the U.S. The Impact Award identifies living Academy Fellows and Emeritus Fellows who have distinguished themselves through an outstanding committment to making orthopaedics more representative of and accessible to the entire population it serves.
+The AAOS Impact Award recognizes individuals who demonstrate exceptional leadership in reducing barriers that limit entry into the field of orthopaedics in the U.S. The Impact Award identifies living Academy Fellows and Emeritus Fellows who have distinguished themselves through an outstanding committment to making orthopaedics more representative of and accessible to the entire population it serves.

 This award is presented each year at the AAOS Annual Meeting.
 Recipients receive a $5,000 honorarium.